xmartlabs/MetalPerformanceShadersProxy/README.md

 import MetalPerformanceShadersProxy
 ```

-Also, if using `MTLFunctionConstantValues` from `Metal`, you need to add `import MetalPerformanceShadersProxy` because it's not available for simulators (even though most functions from `Metal` do!).

 This pod will add **no stub** to devices (**no footprint!**), as the proxy uses preprocessor macros to decide which implementation to use.

+### MTLFunctionConstantValues

+If using `MTLFunctionConstantValues` from `Metal`, you need to add `import MetalPerformanceShadersProxy` because it's not available for simulators (even though most functions from `Metal` do!).

+### CoreVideo

+Both `CVMetalTexture.h` and `CVMetalTextureCache.h` files have preprocessor macros to check if Metal is available or not to make declarations, which is indeed a problem.
+We have those declarations stubbed!
+So, just import `MetalPerformanceShadersProxy` to use them.

+### Advanced: Control when to use the stub

 If for some reason you want to control when to use the stub, you can import the stub like: